kentaro/mruby-hibari/README.md

 # mruby-hibari

-A Web application framework for Web servers that supports Rack-based API for mruby.
+A Web application framework for Web servers that support Rack-based API for mruby.

 ## Usage